zuned/Typescript/README.md

     - tsc
  add enviornment variable  [ node npm tsc ]

-TypeScript code is converted to Javascript code -> This process is called as transpiling [translating + compiling ] tsc will comile and generate file event there is Error.
-To stop this you have to use the flag noEmitOnError
+tsc ->used to generate js from ts file.
+This process is called as transpiling [translating + compiling ] Please note tsc will comile and generate file even their are errors in ts file.
+To stop this you have to use the flag noEmitOnError.

-tsc --noEmitOnError Customer.ts
+`tsc --noEmitOnError Customer.ts`

 # Basics Of TypeScript
 ## To declare a variable instead var typscipt has let;